 Once completely cool scoop individual size portions onto a parchment or Silpat lined sheet pan.
 Place the sheet pan into the freezer and freeze until completely frozen.
 Put the individual portions into a gallon size freezer bag.

-To reheat the individual size portions put in a bowl and microwave until hot approximately 1 minute or reheat in a 350 degree oven until heated through.
+To reheat the individual size portions put in a bowl and microwave until hot for approximately 1 minute or reheat in a 350 degree oven until heated through.
 This should take about 25 minutes.

 Don't forget gluten free oats!